-A good and virtuous nature may recoil In an imperial Charge.
-I crave your pardon: That which you are, my thoughts cannot transpose; Angels are bright still, though the brightest fell, Though all things foul would bear the brows of Grace,

-Yet Grace must look still so.
+In an imperial Charge.
+I crave your pardon: That which you are, my thoughts cannot transpose; Angels are bright still, though the brightest fell: Though all things foul would wear the brows of grace, Yet grace must still look so.

 Macd.
 I've lost my hopes.

 Mal.
 Perchance, ev'n there, where I did find my doubts.
-Why in that rawness left you wife and children, Those precious motives, those strong knots of love, Without leave-taking? -- I pray you, Let not my jealousies be your dishonours, But mine own safeties.
-You may be rightly just, Whatever I shall think.
+Why in that rawness left you wife and children?
+Those precious motives, those strong knots of love, Without leave-taking? ---- I pray you, Let not my jealousies be your dishonours, But mine own safeties: you may be rightly just, Whatever I shall think.

 Macd.
 Bleed, bleed, poor Country!

-Great Tyranny, lay thou thy Basis sure,

-For goodness dares not check thee! -- Wear thou thy

-wrongs --

-His title is affear'd. -- Fare thee well, lord; I would not be the villain that thou think'st, For the whole space that's in the tyrant's grasp, And the rich East to boot.
+Great Tyranny, lay thou thy Basis sure, For goodness dares not check thee!
+Wear thou thy / wrongs, His title is affear'd.
+Fare thee well, lord: I would not be the villain that thou think'st, For the whole space that's in the tyrant's grasp, And the rich East to boot.

 Mal.
-Be not offended;

-I speak not as in absolute fear of you.

-I think, our country sinks beneath the yoak;

-It weeps, it bleeds, and each new day a gash

-Is added to her wounds.
-I think withal,

-There would be hands up-lifted in my Right:

-And here from gracious England have I Offer

-Of goodly thousands.
-But for all this,

-When I shall tread upon the Tyrant's head,

-Or wear it on my sword, yet my poor Country

-Shall have more vices than it had before;

-More suffer, and more sundry ways than ever,

-By him that shall succeed.
+Be not offended; I speak not as in absolute fear of you.
+I think, our Country sinks beneath the yoak; It weeps, it bleeds, and each new day a gash Is added to her wounds.
+I think withal, There would be hands up-lifted in my Right: And here from gracious England have I Offer Of goodly thousands.
+But for all this, When I shall tread upon the Tyrant's head, Or wear it on my sword, yet my poor Country Shall have more vices than it had before; More suffer, and more sundry ways than ever, By him that shall succeed.

 Macd.
 What should he be?

 Mal.
-It is myself I mean, in whom I know

-That, when they shall be open'd, black Macbeth Will seem as pure as snow; and the poor State Esteem him as a lamb, being compar'd With my confineless harms.
+It is my self I mean, in whom I know All the particulars of vice so grafted, That when they shall be open'd, black Macbeth Will seem as pure as snow, and the poor State Esteem him as a lamb, being compar'd With my confineless harms.

 Macd.
-Not in the legions Of horrid hell can come a devil more damn'd, In Evils to top Macbeth.
+Not in the legions

+Of horrid hell can come a devil more damn'd,

+In Evils to top Macbeth.

 Mal.
 I grant him bloody,

 Luxurious, avaricious, false, deceitful,

 Sudden, malicious, smacking of ev'ry sin

 That has a name.
 But there's no bottom, none,

-In my voluptuousness; your wives, your daughters,
+In my Voluptuousness: your wives, your daughters,

 Your matrons, and your maids, could not fill up

-The cistern of my lust; and my desire
+The cistern of my lust; and my Desire

 All continent impediments would o'er-bear,

 That did oppose my will.
 Better Macbeth,

 Than such an one to reign.

 Macd.
-Boundless intemperance

-In nature is a tyranny; it hath been

-Th' untimely emptying of the happy Throne,

-And fall of many Kings.
-But fear not yet

-To take upon you what is yours; you may

-Convey your pleasures in a spacious plenty,

-And yet seem cold, the time you may so hoodwink.

-We've willing dames enough; there cannot be

-That vulture in you to devour so many,

-As will to Greatness dedicate themselves,

-Finding it so inclin'd.
+Boundless intemperance In nature is a tyranny; it hath been Th' untimely emptying of the happy Throne, And Fall of many Kings.
+But fear not yet To take upon you what is yours: you may Convey your pleasures in a spacious plenty, And yet seem cold, the time you may so hoodwink: We've willing Dames enough; there cannot be That Vulture in you to devour so many, As will to Greatness dedicate themselves, Finding it so inclin'd.

 Mal.
-With this, there grows,

-In my most ill-compos'd affection, such

-A stanchless Avarice, that, were I King,

-I should cut off the Nobles for their lands;

-Desire his jewels, and this other's house;

-And my more-having would be as a sauce

-To make me hunger more; that I should forge

-Quarrels unjust against the good and loyal, Destroying them for wealth.
+With this, there grows, In my most ill-compos'd affection, such A stanchless Avarice, that, were I King, I should cut off the Nobles for their lands; Desire his jewels, and this other's house; And my more-having would be as a sawce To make me hunger more; that I should forge Quarrels unjust against the good and loyal, Destroying them for wealth.
 Macd.
-This Avarice Sticks deeper; grows with more pernicious root Than summer seeming lust; and it hath been The sword of our slain Kings: yet do not fear; Scotland hath foysons, to fill up your will, Of your mere own.
-All these are portable, With other Graces weigh'd.
+This avarice Sticks deeper; grows with more pernicious root Than summer-teeming lust; and it hath been

+The Sword of our slain Kings: yet do not fear; Scotland hath foysons to fill up your will Of your mere own.
+All these are portable, With other graces weigh'd.